Top 10 Tips for Standup Paddleboarding With Your Dog

 This is a tricky topic.
 As American Canoe Association (ACA) SUP instructors, we teach people to always wear a board leash because it keeps you tethered to your most buoyant object - the board.
 Unfortunately, the law requires dogs to be on leashes in most parks.
 But the dog’s leash can easily get tangled on your leash, or hang overboard and get caught on debris in the water, potentially dragging your dog off the board.
 It’s really a judgment call.

-If you feel safer with your pup on a leash, attach it to the dog life jacket and stand on the opposite end.
+If you feel safer with your pup on a leash, attach it to the Check out Ruffwear's Float Coat Dog Life Jacketdog life jacket and stand on the opposite end.
 (Ruffwear's Float Coat Dog Life Jacket has a leash clip-in point under the handle.)
 This way, the leash is not around your dog’s neck, and you can quickly release him if you need to.
 Consider the conditions of the water you are paddling in, and check the local park rules first!

 Keep Your Dog's Nails and Feet Tidy